-The Commission is an Executive Non-Departmental Public Body of the Northern Ireland Office as it is not part of a government department, operates at arm's length from ministers and employs less than 250 employees, and is therefore exempt from complying with Her Majesty's Treasury guidance on sustainability reporting.
+The Commission is an Executive Non-Departmental Public Body of the Northern Ireland Office.
+As it is not part of a government department, operates at arm's length from ministers and employs less than 50 employees, the Commission is exempt from sustainability reporting.
 The Commission fully supports 'Greening Government' commitments, however, and mirrors the Northern Ireland Office's best practice in relation to sustainability and environmental issues to reduce carbon dioxide emissions.
 This includes the use of video and teleconferencing facilities to reduce our energy "footprint" and by reducing our energy consumption through the use of modern and more efficient technology.